technomancy/leiningen/TUTORIAL.md

     Ran 2 tests containing 10 assertions.
     0 failures, 0 errors.

+Rather than running your whole suite or just a few namespaces at a time, you can run a subset of your tests using test selectors.
+To do this, you attach metadata to various deftests.

+    (deftest ^{:integration true} network-heavy-test
+      (is (= [1 2 3] (:numbers (network-operation)))))

+Then add a :test-selectors map to project.clj:

+    :test-selectors {:default (fn [v] (not (:integration v))) :integration :integration
+                     :all (fn [_] true)}

+Now if you run "lein test" it will only run deftests that don't have :integration metadata, while "lein test :integration" will only run the integration tests and "lein test :all" will run everything.

 Because it starts a new JVM process, lein test is not a good solution for test-driven development.
 For that you would either need to look into better editor integration (see